 In the morning we would grab a coffee and sweet pastry, and for lunch often went for sandwiches on delicious whole grain bread.
 This is such a fun way to both save money and have food on the go when exploring Norway fjords.

 There are a few dozens roads spread out across the country that have been promoted for Norway tourism.
 They are the official scenic routes and should 100% be included in your Norway road trip!

 During our one-week Norway Fjord tour drove several scenic routes and they were all insanely beautiful.
 When setting up your itinerary, be sure to plan around these special roadways.

 If you are visiting the fjords of Norway in swing or off-season make sure to take some extra time to research your route.
 This means specifically looking if the roads you’re heading towards are accessible year-round.

 Although we do recommend seeing the Norway fjords during the summer, know that it will be very busy!
-The secret is out on this amazing country so prepare for potential traffic, higher prices for accommodations, and activities being booked up.
+Obviously, the secret is out about this amazing country.
+Prepare for potential traffic, higher prices for accommodations, and tours being sold out.

 The best thing you can do to ensure an incredible visit to the fjords in Norway is to reserve things early!
 As soon as you know your dates, we recommend booking your rental car, popular activities, and anything else in advance.